cloudknit-io/cloudknit/define/define-environment.md

   Auto Approve
 </h4>

-When we provision or destroy an environment, by default, zlifecycle UI always asks for approval from the end-user.
+When you provision or teardown an **environment**, the terraform plan needs to be approved.
+The approval step can be automated, by setting the flag to `true`.
+By default, this flag is set to `false`, requiring the user to manually approve.

 This property allows zlifecycle to skip the approval process.